-A few of cold hardy plants can also be planted in late summer, allowing for a second harvest.
+A few cold hardy plants can also be planted in late summer, allowing for a second harvest.
 These are typically very fast growers, such as spinach, lettuce and mustard greens.
 If you want to do this, think about planting these about 15-30 days before the first frost for best results.
-You can often harvest after the first few frosts and get some extra fresh veggies.
+You can often harvest after the first few frosts and get some extra fresh late season veggies.

 Carrots will actually improve in flavor if you allow them to withstand some levels of frost.
 It’s always a good idea to harvest these late in the season after you’ve seen a few frosts or you are in the final stages of your garden clean up.